 - Proof of identification (photo) – acceptable forms of identification include: photocopy of passport, permanent resident card, driver’s license or other government-issued picture identification and a copy of marriage/ divorce certificate (if applicable to verify a name change);

 - Results from one of the accepted language tests.
 If English or French is not your first language*, you must not apply until you are able to provide evidence of having achieved acceptable scores on one of the English or French language tests accepted by the College.
 For the purpose of opening a file, you may include a copy of the test results that you received, but must arrange for the College to receive a copy of the official results directly from the testing company within one month from the date of the application.
 Language fluency test results are valid for two years from the date of the test.

-a) The language you primarily use for reading, writing, listening and speaking and it is the language you first learned and understood in childhood
+- The language you primarily use for reading, writing, listening and speaking and it is the language you first learned and understood in childhood, or

 - Proof of immigration status – you must provide a copy of current Canadian immigration documents (e.g., Canadian Citizenship, permanent residency documents, temporary resident visa, student visa or authorization under the Immigration and Refugee Protection Act (Canada).
 For information regarding immigration, visas or working and studying in Manitoba, please contact the Canadian Consulate in your country or Citizenship and Immigration Canada.
 The College does not provide information or assistance with immigration matters.

 The above documents must be received by the College as one complete package.
 If any documents listed in 1 through 5 arrive separately they will not be retained by the College and will be discarded.

 Following receipt of requirements 1 through 5, a file will be opened for you.